 - Application completion deadline is December 31, 2023

 - Application open

 - Application completion deadline is August 15, 2024

 All materials must be submitted by the application deadline.

 The online application allows you to save your work as you complete it and ensures fast, secure delivery to our office.

 2. Education Completion

-Submit an official transcript showing the completion of a bachelor’s degree.
-College seniors may submit an in-progress transcript.
-A college transcript that confirms a bachelor’s degree must be submitted to Madison College by the application deadline.
+An official transcript must be sent from the institution you attended and indicate completion of a bachelor’s degree.
+College seniors may submit an in-progress transcript, but a college transcript that confirms a bachelor’s degree must be submitted to Madison College by the application deadline.
 Applicants who do not meet this deadline may have the option to transfer their application to the Legal Studies/Paralegal Associate Degree program.

 - Class capacity is limited and is available on a first come, first served basis.